 Wisdom teeth, also known as third molars, typically begin to erupt during the late teens and early adulthood.
 In many cases there is not enough room for these teeth, resulting in complications such as impaction, discomfort, and infection.
 When wisdom teeth are not removed, they can cause pain, misalignment, and even infection.
 Fortunately, wisdom tooth removal is a fairly straightforward procedure for an experienced oral and maxillofacial surgeon.
 The professionals at Knoxville Oral and Maxillofacial Surgery commonly extract teeth for patients with the added comfort of sedation.
-Our surgeons, Turner P. Emery, Michael D. Wooten, and Nicole C. Eisenberg have refined their technique to make these procedures as efficient as possible with very low risk of complications at our Knoxville, TN, office.
+Our surgeons, Turner P. Emery and Michael D. Wooten have refined their technique to make these procedures as efficient as possible with very low risk of complications at our Knoxville, TN, office.

 Why is Wisdom Teeth Removal Necessary?

 Few patients' wisdom teeth grow into the proper position without any issues.
 For the majority of patients, complications are inevitable due to: